Garden Suites

 In addition to these basic requirements, there may be other considerations that could affect the eligibility of your lot for a garden suite such as the lot coverage or a statutory right-of-way.

-*Note that RD zones may be eligible to construct a single detached dwelling under Schedule G. Please see the SSMUH webpage and contact planning@saanich.ca for more information.
+*Note that RD zones may be eligible to construct a single detached dwelling under Schedule G in the Zoning Bylaw.
+Please see the Small-Scale Multi-Unit Housing webpage or contact planning@saanich.ca for information.

 Pre-Application Process